T6ARB/ytdl-download-cli/README.md

 - Progress bar updates in terminal
 - Uses `yt-dlp` under the hood (a powerful youtube-dl fork)
 - Requires `ffmpeg` installed and available in PATH

----

-## License

-MIT License آ© 2025 Your Name